 Review of Sugar Tree Golf Course in Lipan Texas

-Most of the greens are big and rolling but a few may require three putts thanks to severe slope, roller coaster contour, and ridges or valleys.
-The greens were in very good perfect condition the last time we played and they ran at a great speed of 9 or so.
+Most of the greens are big and rolling but a few may require three putts thanks to the severe slope, roller coaster contour, and ridges or valleys.
+The greens were in very good condition when we played and they ran at a great speed of 9 or so.
 Plus they run true (if you can read the breaks) and are soft and hold the ball well.
+Most are well guarded by some combination of bunkers, creeks, or ponds.

-We've played Sugar Tree a number of times and this time the fairways were in good but not excellent condition as they have been in the past.
+We've played Sugar Tree a number of times and this time the fairways were in very good condition.
+There were a few fairways with some bare dirt spots but that's to be expected after a hot summer with several days over 100!
 The grass is short and firm.
 The fairways range from tight to tighter and all are tree lined - we lost a lot of balls but still had a blast.
+The first cut was playable and in pretty good condition.

 Not only is this a fun, challenging, and pretty course, the value is outstanding for a course of this quality.
 The only challenge is that Sugar Tree is not on the way to anywhere - it is 20 miles south of Weatherford.
 It's not easy to get to but you will really enjoy it once you're there.
 The good news is that they now have an excellent Stay & Play package in a 5 bedroom very nice house.
 And you with your Stay & Play you can play the 5 hole par 3 course which has an island green.